sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 ## Intent

 Assess a candidate's skills and experience by asking situational and behavioural questions.
-These questions are designed to reveal prior experience and how the candidate handled specific situations.
+These questions are designed to reveal their prior experience and how the candidate handled specific situations.
 By asking open-ended questions, and cueing the interviewee to provide specific examples, you can gain a better understanding of their capabilities and how they might fit into your team.